tsproisl/SoMeWeTa/README.md

 “use of data derived from the corpus for any commercial purposes requires explicit written agreement of Licenser.”

-TODO: cross-validation results 88.19% ±1.72, 88.24% ±1.93, 88.26% ±2.29

-TODO: download link

-A variant of this model that was not trained on the EmpiriST 2015 test data achieves a mean accuracy of 91.20% on those test sets:
+A variant of this model that was trained only on the EmpiriST 2015 training data achieves a mean accuracy of 91.20% on the two test sets:

 | Corpus | all words   | known words | unknown words |
 |--------|-------------|-------------|---------------|
 | CMC    | 88.69 ±0.40 | 90.62 ±0.35 | 76.74 ±1.51   |
 | Web    | 93.71 ±0.19 | 95.28 ±0.23 | 83.36 ±0.81   |

+TODO: download link